-The silk rug has been coveted for hundreds of years.
+The silk rug has been coveted for hundreds of years, going back to the Silk Road, a famous 6,400 km Eurasian trade route from BCE until the mid-15th century.
 With so many new materials and textiles showing up in the world, the word “silk” is still considered to be the best of the best of fine fabrics.

 The silvery, shimmery delicate look of fine silk is a preferred fabric for those with luxurious taste.
 Silk is made from the silk worm, otherwise known as Bombyx mori.

-For at least 5000 years, the silkworm has been domesticated and producing silk beginning in China, which later spread to India, Korea, Japan and the rest of the world.
+For at least 5000 years, the silkworm has been domesticated and producing silk beginning in China.
+This later spread to India, Korea, Japan and the rest of the world.
 Although it can rival the strength of steel yarn, silk is still delicate when it comes to stains and dirt.

 Silk fibers are most sensitive to damage and stretching when they’re wet.
 Thus, it is best that they are not rubbed, heated or have strong chemicals poured on them.